Five biggest moments from Zelensky’s address to Congress

 A packed entrance

-The chamber erupted in a standing ovation and he shook hands with a number of lawmakers while walking down the aisle towards the dais.
+The chamber erupted in a standing ovation, and Zelensky shook hands with a number of lawmakers while walking down the aisle toward the dais.

 The applause continued well after Zelensky arrived at the microphone, stretching for roughly three minutes.
 At one point, when attendees were still clapping, Rep. Lauren Boebert (R-Colo.) — who has been critical of U.S. aid to Ukraine in the past — sat down.